 ‘In the finest array, the allied cavalry, mustering 8,000 sabres, moved up in two lines – at first slowly, but gradually more quickly as they drew near, and the fire of the artillery became more violent… With irresistible vehemence the line dashed forward at full speed, and soon the crest of the ridge was passed.
 The French horsemen discharged their carbines with little effect, and immediately wheeled about and fled… The allied horse rapidly inundated the open space...
 The six battalions in the middle were surrounded, cut to pieces, or taken.’

 Sir Archibald Alison, ‘Life of Marlborough’, 1848

-At the Battle of Emsdorf during the Seven Years’ War (1756-63) the British and Hannoverian troops surprised their French enemies before they could form up properly.
+At the Battle of Emsdorf, during the Seven Years’ War (1756-63), the British and Hanoverian troops surprised their French enemies before they could form up properly.
 Colonel George Eliott's 15th Light Dragoons then repeatedly charged the French as they tried to retreat.

 They broke five battalions of enemy infantry in rapid succession before capturing five guns and a howitzer.
-And they took 1,650 prisoners, including the French commander Marshal Glaubitz and the Prince of Anhalt.
+They also took 1,650 prisoners, including the French commander Marshal Glaubitz and the Prince of Anhalt.

 Prince of Brunswick’s General Order, 20 July 1760